pingcap/docs/tidb-cloud/migrate-sql-shards.md

 5. Click **Next**.

-6. On the **Preview** page, confirm the import data and then click **Start Import**.
+6. On the **Preview** page, confirm the import configurations and then click **Start Import**.
 For detailed information about modifying CSV configurations, see [Import CSV Files from Amazon S3 or GCS into TiDB Cloud](/tidb-cloud/import-csv-files.md).

 TiDB Cloud starts validating whether it can access your data in the specified bucket URL.
 After the validation is completed and successful, the import task starts automatically.
 If you get the `AccessDenied` error, see [Troubleshoot Access Denied Errors during Data Import from S3](/tidb-cloud/troubleshoot-import-access-denied-error.md).